Myrlande Constant exhibition honors the labor of working-class artists

 Katherine Smith, a lecturer in the Department of World Arts and Cultures at UCLA, said that Constant does not allow her life or her art to be defined by the structural violence around her.

-"She is well aware of these things, but she also works on another planet.
+"She is well aware of these things, but she also works on another plane.
 Like, that's not the whole existence for her, and maybe that's where liberation is in her work."